5 Things Your Embryologist Wants You To Know About Your IVF Procedure

 So even if we are behind the scenes, embryologists are still a large part of your IVF journey.
-Keep in mind that each patient/partner combination is so different, but here are a few insights from an embryologist's perspective that every patient should know before they arrive at a fertility clinic.
+Remember that each patient/partner combination is so different, but here are a few insights from an embryologist's perspective that every patient should know before they arrive at a fertility clinic.

 1. Every Embryo is Different